ravidsrk/kotlin-migration-guide/README.md

 ----

-Elvis operator is great when you have a fallback value for the null case.
+**elvis** operator is great when you have a fallback value for the null case.
 So you can replace this:

 ```kotlin
 fun getUserName(): String {